 Federal regulations mandate minimum standards of "satisfactory progress" for students receiving financial assistance.
 These requirements apply to the student’s entire academic history, whether financial aid was received or not, and to all types of aid: grants, loans, and work-study.
 The standards for determining progress at the university are composed of three separate measurements: grade point average (GPA), pace of completion, and maximum hours allowed for a degree level.
 All students must be enrolled in a degree or certificate program.
-Newly enrolled undergraduate students must be admitted "in good standing."

 GRADE POINT AVERAGE (GPA)